-Marketing in Middle East market
+Marketing in Middle East Travertine and Natural Stones Market

 The name of these stones goes back to the source of their identification and introduction; to ancient Rome!
 The use of Travertine in the second decade of BC by the Romans established this stone as an excellent building material.
 After the widespread use of travertine in ancient Rome, the medieval cultural and economic crisis led to the general non-use of decorative stones.
 It was later in the Art-Gothic period that travertine was revisited.
 Between the Renaissance and the Neoclassical era, travertine, like other stone materials, once again came to the attention of architectural designers.